Hannah Montana Forever (soundtrack): Promotion

-Critical reception

-Hannah Montana Forever has received generally mixed reviews.
-Heather Phares of AllMusic gave the album 2.5 out of 5 stars and stated, "Hannah Montana Forever doesn't shy away from the fact that this is the end, or that Cyrus and her fans are growing up.
-Instead, these songs attempt to showcase the growing range of music Cyrus and her audience are listening to, but the results are all over the place... the album sounds scattered instead of versatile."
-She went on to criticize "Que Sera" and "Kiss It Goodbyes annoying vocals, though she praised "Ordinary Girl", "I'll Always Remember You", "Love That Lets Go", and "Been Here All Along", commenting, "Not surprisingly, the album's best songs are about farewells and embracing whatever may come next."
-She finished off the review by saying, "By the time the album closes with 'Barefoot Cinderella', an easygoing pop track that sounds remarkably like Cyrus' hit 'Party in the U.S.A.', Hannah Montana Forever proves that everyone involved with Hannah was ready to move on."
+Reception

+Hannah Montana Forever received generally mixed reviews from music critics.
+Heather Phares of AllMusic gave the album 2.5 out of 5 stars, and said it "proves that everyone involved with Hannah was ready to move on."
 Entertainment Weekly was more gracious, awarding the album a B+ and saying, "Miley Cyrus struck out with this summer's whiny Can't Be Tamed, but she's in finer form on Hannah Montana Forever, the soundtrack to her TV show's final season.
 Credit the would-be film star's relief at finally hanging up Hannah's blond wig; there's no mistaking the glee with which she sings 'I'm free as a bird' on 'Que Sera'.
 Even 'Love That Lets Go', an acoustic duet with her dad Billy Ray, feels more sweet than sappy."
 They also stated that "I'm Still Good" and "Need a Little Love" were the best songs.
-Common Sense Media gave the album 4 out of 5 stars, commenting "The music from the Hannah Montana Forever Soundtrack is a nice mix of pop-rock, synth beats, and sweet ballads that Hannah Montana is known for, as well as a satisfying wrap to four seasons of fun, friends, family, and music."
+Common Sense Media gave the album 4 out of 5 stars, commenting, "The music from the Hannah Montana Forever Soundtrack is a nice mix of pop-rock, synth beats, and sweet ballads that Hannah Montana is known for, as well as a satisfying wrap to four seasons of fun, friends, family, and music."

-Commercial performance

 Hannah Montana Forever debuted at no. 11 on the Billboard 200.
 This is an all-time low for the artist, as no previous album of new material released by Cyrus has failed to reach the top ten.
 It also the first album in the Hannah Montana franchise to miss the top ten since 2008's Walmart exclusive Hannah Montana Hits Remixed.
 First week sales for the album were projected to be around 28,000, which is over 109,000 less than the previous year's Hannah Montana 3.
 It was certified Gold by the Recording Industry Association of America on August 4, 2023.